QuestionnaireResponse

 Special considerations in Response

-A QuestionnaireResponse resource has some special headers and response body properties that you should be aware of.
+A QuestionnaireResponse resource has some special response body properties that you should be aware of.

 Versioning info